kumahq/kuma/docs/cmd/kumactl/kumactl_install_control-plane.md

-      --dataplane-version string                    version of the image of the Kuma DataPlane component (default "unknown") --egress-drain-time string                    drain time for Envoy proxy (default "30s") --egress-enabled                              install Kuma with an Egress deployment, using the Data Plane image --egress-use-node-port                        use NodePort instead of LoadBalancer for the Egress Service --env-var stringToString                      environment variables that will be passed to the control plane (default [])
+      --dataplane-version string                    version of the image of the Kuma DataPlane component (default "unknown") --egress-drain-time string                    drain time for Envoy proxy (default "30s") --egress-enabled                              install Kuma with an Egress deployment, using the Data Plane image --egress-service-type string                  the type for the Egress Service (ie. ClusterIP, NodePort, LoadBalancer) (default "ClusterIP")
+      --env-var stringToString                      environment variables that will be passed to the control plane (default [])
       --experimental-gateway                        install experimental built-in Gateway support -h, --help                                        help for control-plane